Lazard (LAZ)

 • Market-beating return on equity illustrates that management has a knack for investing in profitable ventures

-• A drawback is its earnings per share fell by 3.1% annually over the last five years while its revenue grew, showing its incremental sales were much less profitable
+• On a dimmer note, its earnings per share fell by 3.1% annually over the last five years while its revenue grew, showing its incremental sales were much less profitable

 StockStory Analyst Team